-Are Hebrew and Yiddish are the same language?
+Are Yiddish and German the same language?
 What are the differences between them?”
 The answer to that is “No!”.
 They are different languages.
-They are often confused with each other because the Yiddish language is written in the Hebrew alphabet.
+They are often confused with each other because the Yiddish sound pretty much like German.

 The Hebrew language, used for worship and religious study by Jews all over the world—in places as distant as Yemen, Greece, and Poland—helped the Jewish people to retain their sense of commonality Moreover, Jewish communities in various countries developed their own dialects, such as Yiddish, to use in everyday life.